kevinhughes27/parity-server/README.md

     Then remove the data from the production database:

     ```sql
-    DELETE FROM stats WHERE game_id IN (SELECT id FROM game WHERE week = 2 AND league_id = 10);
+    DELETE FROM stats WHERE game_id IN (SELECT id FROM game WHERE week = 9 AND league_id = 10);
-    DELETE FROM game WHERE week = 2 AND league_id = 10;
+    DELETE FROM game WHERE week = 9 AND league_id = 10;
     ```

-    3. Lastly re-seed the given week after making the edits `python server/cli.py seed --prod --week 6`
+    3. Lastly re-seed the given week after making the edits `python3 server/cli.py re-upload --prod True --week 9`

 To create a dump of the postgres database locally: